Facing Fear, Facing ForgivenessBy Jill Suttie | July 9, 2014 | 0 comments

 Boger survived both the attack and life on the streets.
-As the film Facing Fear recounts, Boger went on to become the director of the Museum of Tolerance in Los Angeles.
+As the film Facing Fear recounts, Boger went on to become the manager of operations at the Museum of Tolerance in Los Angeles.
 One day, reformed neo-Nazi skinhead Tim Zaal came to speak at the museum.

-The two men soon realized that they had met before: Zaal was one of the skinheads who’d nearly killed Boger twenty-five years before.
+The two men soon realized that they had met before: Zaal was one of the skinheads who’d nearly killed Boger 25 years earlier.

 Jason Cohen directed the Academy-award-nominated documentary about Boger and Zaal’s journey to forgiveness and reconciliation.
 He, Boger, and Zaal recently came to Berkeley to show Facing Fear at Greater Good’s Summer Institute for Educators.
 Before the screening, I sat down with Cohen, Boger, and Zaal to discuss the film and their own stories of the power of forgiveness.